brendanzab/language-garden/elab-stlc-letrec-unification/README.md

 language.

 To prevent infinite unfolding during quotation we introduce a flag that limits fixed-point unfolding.
-This feels like a bit of a bodge, but I’m not sure if there’s a better solution to this.
+This feels like a bit like an ad-hoc workaround, but I’m not sure if there’s a better solution.
+Perhaps something clever can be done with neutrals?

 Thanks goes to [Karl Meakin](https://github.com/Kmeakin) for help in trying out different approaches when implementing this.